richieganney/Makers-bnb/README.md

 MVP
 ===

-As a user,
+As a seller,
 So I can rent my space out,
 I want to list my space on the webpage

-As a user,
+As a buyer,
 So I can stay somewhere for the night,
 I want to be able to see a list of spaces on the site

 As a user,
 So I can use makers bnb,
-I want to register for an account
+I want to register for an account ✅

+As a user,
+So I can use the website,
+I want to be able to log in and out.

+As a buyer,
+So I can go on mental holiday's
+I want to be able to request to book a space for a night

+As a seller,
+So I can make dollar dollar bills,
+I want to be able to approve requests

+As a buyer,
+So I know I can go on holiday's
+I want to find out if my request was approved

+As a seller,
+So I can control availability,
+I want to list dates that my space is available

 <!-- ✅ -->